InHouse-Banana/DataScientistChallenge/README.md

 - Evaluate the data quality and figure out whether outliners exist
 - Select the strongest predictors and perform feature engineering

-	1. `PAY_1` column is not defined in the data dictionary hence discarded
+	1. `PAY_1` column is not defined in the data dictionary hence discarded.
-	2. 	`PAY_0`, and `PAY_2` to `PAY_6` are dropped because their inclusion would create multiple categories that may have very few elements, hence, possibly, making the model overfit.
-The column ID won't be useful for a prediction so it'll be dropped as well
+	2. 	`PAY_0`, and `PAY_2` to `PAY_6` are dropped because their inclusion would create multiple categories that may have very few elements, hence, making the model overfit.
+The column ID won't be useful for a prediction so it'll be dropped as well.
 	3. At first sight some records in some of the features that do not appear in the data dictionary.
 While these values might be grouped under others or unknown, unless this is agreed with domain experts, the best practice is to discard them.

 		![baseline_categorical_sex_ed_marr](images/baseline_categorical_sex_ed_marr.png)